wp-plugins/gwebpro-contact-form-7-mailchimp-extension/readme.txt

 == Description ==

-The GwebPro Contact Form 7 Mailchimp Extention is a newly developed Plugin by the developer team of [GwebPro](http://www.gwebpro.com/).This plugin is a easy way to integrate MailChimp with Contact Form 7.
-Contact details will be added to predetermined MailChimp list automatically when someone submit contact form 7.
+The GwebPro Contact Form 7 MailChimp Extension is a newly developed Plugin by the developing team of [G Web Pro](http://www.gwebpro.com/).This Plugin is a easy way to integrate MailChimp with Contact Form 7.
+Contact details will be added to pre-determined MailChimp list automatically when someone submits contact form 7.

-If a user selects subscription checkbox the user contact details will be syncronized in Mailchimp list.
-So it will be very easy to send newsletter to all the subscribers by selecting the list Mailchimp.
+If a user selects the subscription checkbox the user contact details will be synchronized in MailChimp list.
+So it will be very easy to send newsletters to all the subscribers by selecting the list MailChimp.

-This plugin supports multiple MailChimp mailing lists.
-All you have to do is seperate each key with comma.
+This Plugin supports multiple MailChimp mailing lists.
+All you have to do is separate each key with comma.

 = Key Features =

-* Easy to intigrate with Contact Form 7.
+* Easy to integrate with Contact Form 7.
 * Use different mailing list per contact form.
-* Multiple Mailchimp intregration in seperate forms.
+* Multiple MailChimp integration in separate forms.
-* Just a checkbox to sync contact with Mailchimp.
+* Just a checkbox to sync contact with MailChimp.
 * Easy to send additional values to MailChimp along with name and email.
 * Latest Stable MailChimp API V2.0 is used.
 * Regular updated.